Five cleantech companies making New Zealand more green

 There are up to 300 businesses in New Zealand that are working on environmentally friendly solutions to meet the demand for greener and more sustainable technologies, such as alternatives to plastic, processing of industrial waste and new energy sources.

-Here are five startups that are working towards the country’s vision of becoming a healthier and cleaner New Zealand.
+Here are five cleantech companies that are working towards the country’s vision of becoming a healthier and cleaner New Zealand.

 Table of contents